- Campus Life

 - Financial Aid

-Beginning with the Class of 2015, the 4 year licensure program in Middle School or High School Education for Political Science and Chemistry will only be available as a 5 year program through the Kathleen Dunn Scholars program.
+The licensure program in Middle School or High School Education for Political Science and Chemistry is only available as a 5 year program through the Kathleen Dunn Scholars program.

-Students preparing to teach at the middle school or high school level must double major in education and in a subject matter area taught in public schools.
+Students in the four year program preparing to teach at the middle school or high school level must double major in education and in a subject matter area taught in public schools.
 In addition to Common Core, students are required to take the following courses in Stage II and Stage III.

 Stage I. Fundamentals of Education in the Inclusive Classroom (Common Core) (8 semester hours)

 The following courses are required for all general education and ESL majors:

 Students will be evaluated for writing competence at the conclusion of EDUC 156 and must be recommended by the faculty to advance to GEDUC 460.
 Students will again be evaluated after completion of GEDUC 460.
 Those students who have not demonstrated strong academic and literacy skills will be offered other options and will work closely with their advisors to find a match for their child-related interests in a non-licensed field.